jmh3434/java-precourse/Precourse Java.md

 We pick one element to be the pivot element

-We will pick the pivot elment randomly for now
+We will pick the pivot element randomly for now

-We walk through the array, and swap elements around so that the elments less than the pivot, come before all elements bigger than it
+We walk through the array, and swap elements around so that the elements less than the pivot, come before all elements bigger than it

 We get a natural division in the array from this.